HigherOrderCO/Kind/DOCUMENTATION.md

 With one caveat: recursive occurrences must be applied to structurally smaller values, in order to prevent nontermination.
-Right now, though, while Formality's termination checker can prevent loops such as `λx.(x x) λx.(x x)` from being constructed (for example, through Russel's paradox), it still can't prevent loops from recursive calls.
+Right now, though, while Formality's termination checker can prevent loops such as `λx.(x x) λx.(x x)` from being constructed (for example, through Russell's paradox), it still can't prevent loops from recursive calls.
 This feature is to be developed soon.
 Until then, type-checking recursive functions will raise a warning, signaling that Formality is unsure if your program halts.
-If you can't wait, you can use inductive datatypes such as `INat` from Base instead.

 Note: while you can use recursive calls as much as you want, it is wise to treat them as normal variables and use `move` to pass them to branches.
 This